enquanlim/enquanlim.github.io/index.markdown

 <div id="about" class="tab-content" markdown="1">
 ## About Me

-I'm based in Singapore.
-I recently graduated with an MSc in Financial Statistics from the London School of Economics and a B.A. in Economics from Nanyang Technological University.
+I'm a quantitative finance professional based in Singapore with a strong foundation in statistics and derivatives trading.
+I recently completed my MSc in Financial Statistics at the London School of Economics, following a First Class Honours degree in Economics from Nanyang Technological University.

+With hands-on experience in Societe Generale, I've developed expertise in equity derivatives pricing, volatility modeling, and quantitative strategies.
+I'm passionate about leveraging statistical methods and programming skills to solve complex financial problems.

+I'm currently seeking opportunities in the eFX trading space or derivatives-related role, where I can apply my technical skills and market knowledge.

 ## Career Timeline
 <div class="timeline-container">